COSC3020/mystery-function-ross223/README.md

 }
 ```

-This function takes a string, and returns the reverse of that string in single character substrings.
+This function returns the largest alphabet character in a given string.
+For instance, if given a string "abc" the character "c" will be returned.